apache/mesos/docs/mesos-containerizer.md

 handles.
-To enable the management of net_cls handles by the cgroups/net_cls isolator you need to specify a 16-bit primary handle, of the form 0xAAAA, using the `--cgroups_net_cls_primary_handle` flag at slave startup.
+To enable the management of net_cls handles by the cgroups/net_cls isolator you need to specify a 16-bit primary handle, of the form 0xAAAA, using the `--cgroups_net_cls_primary_handle` flag at agent startup.

-Once a primary handle has been specified for a slave, for each container the cgroups/net_cls isolator allocates a 16-bit secondary handle.
+Once a primary handle has been specified for a agent, for each container the cgroups/net_cls isolator allocates a 16-bit secondary handle.
 It then assigns the 32-bit combination of the primary and secondary handle to the net_cls cgroup associated with the container by writing to `net_cls.classid`.
-The cgroups/net_cls isolator exposes the assigned net_cls handle to operators by exposing the handle as part of the `ContainerStatus` &mdash;associated with any task running within the container&mdash; in the slave's `state` endpoint.
+The cgroups/net_cls isolator exposes the assigned net_cls handle to operators by exposing the handle as part of the `ContainerStatus` &mdash;associated with any task running within the container&mdash; in the agent's `state` endpoint.